gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 The original ``lucy`` could calculate the primes up to $10^{14}$ in about 209 seconds, the new version with fewer divisions does it in 60 seconds.
 I also went through and changed ``lucyAP`` to avoid divisions when possible.
 Counting primes equivalent to 1 mod 4 up to $10^{11}$ went from 25 sec to 0.6 sec with the standard Lucy approach outlined here.
 It's a staggering time save.

 Thanks to Project Euler Discord server members, including lightbulbmeow and others, for making me revisit this and see why it was so slow.
+Thanks also to PE user icy001 for pointing out a small bug in one of the functions here.